kisiwu/novice-socket/README.md

 #### Settings

-When setting the application you link the namespaces settings that will be used to build the `socket.io` server.
+When setting the application, you link the namespaces that will be used to build the `socket.io` server.
 You can also limit the namespaces used to build the server.

 Example